Density of imaginary multiplicative chaos via Malliavin calculus: Introduction

 \subsection{Other results: a decomposition of log-correlated fields and Sobolev norms of imaginary chaos}

 As mentioned, our main tool in the proof of Theorem \ref{thm:main} is Malliavin calculus which is an infinite-dimensional differential calculus on the Wiener space introduced by Malliavin in the seventies \cite{Malliavin}.
-Whereas Malliavin calculus has been used to prove density results in various other settings \cite{Nualart}, we believe that it is a novel tool in the context of multiplicative chaos and could have further interesting applications.
+Whereas Malliavin calculus has been used to prove density results in various other settings \cite{Nualart}, we believe that it is a novel tool in the context of multiplicative chaos and could possibly have further interesting applications - e.g. in proving density results for more general models.
 In order to apply Malliavin calculus, we need to derive some results that could be of independent interest.

 First, we derive a new decomposition theorem for non-degenerate log-correlated fields.
-This statement is made precise in Theorem \ref{thm:decomposition} and the proof has an operator-theoretic flavour.
+The following statement is more carefully formulated in Theorem \ref{thm:decomposition} and the proof has an operator-theoretic flavour.

 \begin{theorem*} Let $\Gamma$ be a non-degenerate log-correlated Gaussian field on an open domain $U \subseteq \reals^d$ with covariance kernel given by $-\log |x-y| + g(x,y)$ and $g$ subject to some regularity conditions.
-Then, for every $V \Subset U$, there exists $\alpha > 0$ such that we may write (possibly in a larger probability space)
+Then, for every $V \Subset U$ we may write (possibly in a larger probability space)

 where $Y$ is an almost $\star$-scale invariant field and $Z$ is a Hölder-regular field independent of $Y$, both defined on the whole of $\R^d$. \end{theorem*}